skylight-hq/skylight.digital/_service_areas/ditap.md

         <li>Access to all course materials and our online learning platform.</li>
         <li>Access to our training team, who will be available for 1-on-1 sessions during non-classroom hours.</li>
         <li>Collaboration and networking opportunities.</li>
-        <li>While most of the program can be completely remotely, travel for the in-person classroom session isn’t included.</li>
+        <li>While most of the program can be completely remotely, travel for the in-person classroom session isn't included.</li>
       </ul>
       {% endcapture %}